Yamato-Security/EnableWindowsLogSettings/README.md

 ![WindowsEventsWithSigmaRules](WindowsEventsWithSigmaRules.png)

-Approximately less than 20% of sigma rules can be used with the default Windows audit settings!
+Approximately only 10~20% of sigma rules can be used with the default Windows audit settings!

 ### Top sigma log sources